Lefyd24/VRP_Solver/README.md

 The neighborhood types are then fed inside a VND (Variable Neighborhood Descent) algorithm, which is a metaheuristic for solving optimization problems.
 The algorithm starts with a random solution and then iteratively moves to the best solution in the neighborhood.
 The algorithm stops when no better solution is found in the neighborhood.

-**Note**: At each run, the algorithm might produce a different solution due to the stochasticity introduces inside the two-opt move logic.
+**Note**: At each run, the algorithm might produce a different solution due to the stochasticity introduced inside the two-opt move logic.
 So far, the best cost obtained is **53007.12674238351** (tonokilometers).

 > The solution can be found on the requested format inside the folder `solutions/`, while also a corresponding plot of the vehicle routes of the solution can be found inside the folder `plots/`.